-“Automation is the key to handling speed and volume with the least amount of errors,” Styles says.
-Automation also helps you reduce human error, improve service levels and prevent friction.
+“Automation is the key to handling speed and volume with the least errors,” Styles says.
+Automation also helps reduce human error, improve service levels and prevent friction.

 “It’s also something you can monetize.
-For example, you can promote the fact that you can reduce misconfigurations by a certain percentage.
-So automation can definitely benefit MSPs who want to capitalize on it,” says Styles.
+For example, you can promote reducing misconfigurations by a certain percentage.
+So automation can benefit MSPs who want to capitalize on it,” says Styles.

 Your Clients Need More Than a Band-Aid Solution

 At the close of 2019, no one could have anticipated that the economy would shut down just a few months later due to a pandemic or that so many people would suddenly need to work from home.
 But you shouldn’t consider the solutions you’re providing to make that possible as a temporary fix.
 Instead, you may be laying the foundation for their new model.

-Weeks of remote work proved that it’s possible to connect through video conferencing and access common applications and files.
-Moreover, remote work can be more comfortable for employees — and less expensive for businesses.
+Weeks of remote work proved that connecting through video conferencing and accessing common applications and files is possible.
+Moreover, remote work can be more comfortable for employees – and less expensive for businesses.
 In April 2020, Gartner revealed a CFO survey that found 74 percent intend to make at least 5 percent of positions permanently remote, and about one-fourth plan to transition 20 percent of their workforces to remote positions.